 - Improper Rigging: Ensure your line, leaders, and hooks are strong enough for sharks.

 - Rushing the Fight: Let the shark tire itself out to avoid losing it.
+However, never prolong a fight longer than needed to safely land and release the shark.

 FAQ: Shark Fishing in North Carolina